Solo Travel in Israel

 - To book, check prices or availability for The Market Courtyard

+If you're wondering ‘where to stay in Tel Aviv' to meet others?
 Abraham Hostels are a great hostel chain in Israel.
-They are very sociable if you’re travelling solo and perfect for meeting others with events held by the staff.
+The staff hold regular events and are very sociable if you’re travelling solo and perfect for meeting others.
 Their hostel in Tel Aviv is near Shenkin Street, close to bars and shops.
 There’s a nice rooftop for chilling out on, a large bar area with pool tables, and hammocks to lounge in.

 The rooms are big with comfortable beds and with so many showers you won’t need to queue in the mornings either.
 They offer their own tours too so you can meet people at the hostel and go on a tour to the Dead Sea or elsewhere in Israel with them.
 Choose from a 4, 6, 10 or 12 bed mixed dorm, or a 6 bed female only dorm room.